Congratulations, You've found yourself in possession of some delicious local NJ chestnuts!

 Prepare your Chestnuts

-With a chestnut tool or serrated knife, carefully score each nut by cutting a long slash across the flat side.
+With a chestnut tool or serrated knife, carefully score each nut by cutting a long slash or X mark across the flat side.

 Make sure to cut all the way through the shell and skin.